How To See Lisbon In 4 Days With Your Family

 Castelo de Sao Jorge in Lisbon

 After enjoying the courtyard, we made our way to the interior of the castle.
 Before we made our way in, we treated to the sight of peacocks.
 Yes, peacocks roam the castle grounds freely, and as we learned they have a very distinctive and loud call.
-We found them just across from the entrance to the interior of the castle.

 The interior of the castle was an adventure of staircases, open spaces, elevated walkways, and all types of pathways.
 There were numerous watchtowers, lookout points, towers, and battlements all across the castle.